Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 - If not set: if the driver name has 32 characters or less, its name is returned padded with spaces to the right up to 32 characters; otherwise, only the first 32 characters are returned (Nextor 2 compatible format).
 - If set: the full name of the driver is returned if it has 55 characters or less, zero-terminated; otherwise, the first 55 characters of the driver name, plus a terminating zero.

 There's no way to know if the driver name returned by this function call is truncated (longer than 32 or 55 characters depending on the extended driver name flag value used).
 If you need to retrieve the full driver name you should use [_CDRVR](#311-call-a-routine-in-a-device-driver-_cdrvr-7bh) to invoke the "get driver information string" driver query directly on the driver; see _[4.5.2.
-Driver query 2: get driver information string](Nextor%203.0%20Driver%20Development%20Guide.md#452-driver-query-2-get-driver-information-string)_ in the Nextor Driver Development Guide for the details about this query.
+Driver query 2: Get driver information string](Nextor%203.0%20Driver%20Development%20Guide.md#452-driver-query-2-get-driver-information-string)_ in the Nextor 3.0 Driver Development Guide for the details about this query.

 ### 3.9.
 Get information about a drive letter (_GDLI, 79h)